Local

 Leanna Villella, Regional Councillor for Welland, is supportive of the construction of a homelessness shelter.
 However, she was skeptical about the dismissal of potential alternative hubs at 570 King Street, which is the Hope Centre property, 540 King Street, owned by Niagara Health, and Transport Canada land, located on the northern side of the rail line between Plymouth Road and King Street.
 Villella was heckled while she attempted to deliver remarks on the issue at a Council meeting.
 Adrienne Hugley, Niagara Region Community Services Commissioner, argued that the alternatively proposed locations throughout the city were too small, too expensive or too logistically challenging.

 Ward 4 Welland City Councillor Tony DiMarco, who was unsure why the city was requested to complete their responsibilities for the leasing deal before the Region had given their approval, attempted to have the lease rescinded at a recent council meeting.
-However, Frank Campion, who himself had voted against the shelter lease, said that both local and regional governments had approved the lease and that there was no way to nullify the contract at this juncture.
-Welland City Council voted to approve the lease 9-3 on Aug.
-13.
+However, Frank Campion, who voted in favour of the shelter lease, said that both local and regional governments had approved the lease and that there was no way to nullify the contract at this juncture.
+Welland City Council voted to approve the lease 9-3 on August 13th, 2024.

 The Niagara Independent asked Niagara Regional Chair Jim Bradley for his reflections on the Ontario Road Shelter.